Interview with Timothy Brook

 I find political climates easier to characterize in a few words than cultural.
 The Netherlands was in a period of buoyant self-confidence and, except for a few vivid moments, politically stable.
 Ming China on the other hand was suffering a measure of fiscal crisis and political disarray, as eunuchs and bureaucratic factions competed for control of the court—until the invasion of the Manchus from southern Siberia destroyed the dynasty and for a time closed the borders.
 Japan was also closing its borders, as a new shogun family came to power and gradually consolidated its control over the islands.
 By 1640 the Dutch were the only Europeans allowed into Japan, and then only on one little island in Nagasaki harbour, and in restricted numbers.
 So as the Dutch were moving out aggressively into the world, the Chinese and Japanese, troubled at home, were retreating from dynamic interaction with foreigners.
 This mismatch favoured the imperialist aspirations of the West.

-In many past Vermeer writings, Delft, where the artist lived all his life, is portrayed as a relatively insulated, conservative town in economic decline.
-Such an environment would have provided limited stimulus for such a powerful artist like Vermeer, aside from a few passing talented artists, like Carel Fabritius and Pieter de Hoogh.
+In much Vermeer writing of the past, Delft, where the artist lived all his life, is portrayed as a relatively insulated, conservative town in economic decline.
+Such an environment would have provided limited stimulus for such a powerful artist like Vermeer, aside from a few passing talented artists, like Carel Fabritius and Pieter de Hooch.
 Do you agree with this picture?

 To what extent and in which manner do you believe the effects of an expanded world penetrated the Delft artistic and economic community as well as daily life of its citizens?